Hardron/Autonomous-Weed-Detection/README.md

 2. Navigate to Autonomous-Weed-Detection/catkin_ws
 3. There should only be the src directory.
 Delete Build and Devel if they are present
 4. If you are **not** using a CUDA GPU, you must set GPU=0 inside catkin_ws/src/darknet_ros/darknet
-5. If you would like to use the pretrained weights for the network, please download them using git LFS </a href="https://github.com/Jack742/Autonomous-Weed-Detection/blob/main/catkin_ws/src/darknet_ros/darknet_ros/yolo_network_config/weights/yolov3_custom_train_5000.weights">here</a>
+5. If you would like to use the pretrained weights for the network, please download them using git LFS <a href="https://github.com/Jack742/Autonomous-Weed-Detection/blob/main/catkin_ws/src/darknet_ros/darknet_ros/yolo_network_config/weights/yolov3_custom_train_5000.weights">here</a>
 6. Run catkin_make from the catkin_ws directory
 7. Source the package
     ```sh